yass-arafat/Interview-resources-questions-answers/DevOps/CI-CD/main.md

-### What CI & CD atually do when developer commit to a branch?

-### Continuous Integration (CI)

-CI focuses on automating the integration and testing of your code to ensure it works well with the existing codebase.
-When you commit or push to a branch (e.g, develop or main), a CI pipeline is triggered.
-Here’s what happens step-by-step:

-1. **Trigger the Pipeline:**
-   A CI/CD tool (e.g., GitHub Actions, GitLab CI, Jenkins, CircleCI) detects the commit and starts a predefined workflow.
-   The workflow is defined in configuration files (e.g., .github/workflows/ci.yml).

-2. **Checkout the Code:**
-   The CI server pulls the latest code from the branch to a clean environment (e.g. a virtual machine or container).

-3. **Install Dependencies:**
-   The pipeline installs all required libraries, tools, and dependencies (e.g., via pip install for Python projects).

-4. **Run Automated Tests:**
-   The CI server runs your test suite to verify that: Your code works as intended.
-New changes don’t break existing functionality.
-Examples: Unit tests, integration tests, or end-to-end tests.

-5. **Static Code Analysis (Optional):**
-   The pipeline may include linting tools (e.g., flake8) or static analysis tools (e.g., mypy) to enforce code quality standards.

-6. **Build Artifacts:**
-   For complex projects, CI may compile the code or package it into build artifacts (e.g., Docker images, .zip files, .jar files).

-7. **Results and Feedback:**
-   The CI system provides feedback:
-   ✅ Success: All tests pass.
-   ❌ Failure: Tests fail, and the developer is notified with logs to debug.
-   This feedback loop ensures issues are detected early in development.

-### Continuous Deployment/Delivery (CD)

-CD focuses on automating the process of deploying tested code to a target environment.

-After CI completes successfully, the CD pipeline takes over.
-Here’s what happens next:

-1. Decide Deployment Type
-**Continuous Delivery:** Deploys to a staging environment for manual approval before going live.
-**Continuous Deployment:**Automatically deploys to production after passing tests.
-2. Build the Application (if not already done in CI) Package the application as a deployable artifact (e.g., Docker image, binary).
-3. Push Artifacts to a Repository
-   If you’re using Docker, the image is pushed to a container registry (e.g., Docker Hub, AWS ECR).
-   For non-containerized apps, the build is stored in an artifact repository.
-4. Deploy to Target Environment
-   Deploy the application to a staging or production environment, such as:
-   Kubernetes Cluster
-   AWS ECS/Fargate
-   Heroku or Azure App Service
-   Bare-metal or virtual servers
-5. Run Post-Deployment Checks
-   Health checks ensure the app is running correctly (e.g., hitting the /health endpoint of your app).
-   Smoke tests verify basic functionality after deployment.
-6. Notify Team
-   The CD system notifies the team of the successful deployment or alerts them in case of failure.
+# What Happens When a Developer Commits to a Branch?

+When a developer commits or pushes code to a branch, the CI/CD pipeline is triggered.
+This pipeline automates code integration, testing, and deployment to ensure high-quality and reliable software delivery.

+---

+## **Continuous Integration (CI)**

+CI automates the integration and testing of new code to ensure it works seamlessly with the existing codebase.
+Here’s what happens step by step when a commit is made:

+### 1. **Pipeline Trigger**
+- A CI/CD tool (e.g., GitHub Actions, GitLab CI, Jenkins, CircleCI) detects the commit and triggers a predefined workflow.
+- The workflow is defined in configuration files (e.g., `.github/workflows/ci.yml`).

+### 2. **Code Checkout**
+- The CI server pulls the latest code from the branch into a clean environment (e.g., a virtual machine or container).

+### 3. **Dependency Installation**
+- The pipeline installs all required dependencies (e.g., using `pip install` for Python projects or `npm install` for JavaScript projects).

+### 4. **Run Automated Tests**
+- The CI server executes automated tests to validate the code:
+  - **Unit Tests:** Check individual components.
+  - **Integration Tests:** Verify interactions between components.
+  - **End-to-End Tests:** Ensure the entire application functions as intended.

+### 5. **Static Code Analysis (Optional)**
+- Tools like `flake8` (for linting) or `mypy` (for static type checking) may be run to enforce code quality standards.

+### 6. **Build Artifacts**
+- For complex projects, CI compiles the code or packages it into deployable artifacts, such as:
+  - Docker images
+  - `.zip` or `.jar` files

+### 7. **Results and Feedback**
+- The CI system provides immediate feedback:
+  - ✅ **Success:** All tests pass, and the build is valid.
+  - ❌ **Failure:** Issues are reported, with logs to help debug.
+- This ensures problems are caught and addressed early in development.

+---

+## **Continuous Deployment/Delivery (CD)**

+CD automates the deployment of tested code to a target environment.
+Depending on the setup, the process may involve **Continuous Delivery** or **Continuous Deployment**.

+### **Types of Deployment**
+- **Continuous Delivery:** Deploys code to a staging environment, requiring manual approval before production deployment.
+- **Continuous Deployment:** Automatically deploys to production after passing all tests.

+---

+### **CD Pipeline Steps**

+### 1. **Build the Application**
+- If not already done in CI, the application is packaged into deployable artifacts:
+  - Docker image
+  - Binary file

+### 2. **Push Artifacts to a Repository**
+- The built artifacts are stored in a repository:
+  - **Containerized Applications:** Images are pushed to a container registry (e.g., Docker Hub, AWS ECR).
+  - **Non-Containerized Applications:** Artifacts are uploaded to an artifact repository (e.g., JFrog Artifactory).

+### 3. **Deploy to Target Environment**
+- The application is deployed to a specified environment:
+  - Staging for testing and approval
+  - Production for end-users
+- Deployment targets might include:
+  - Kubernetes clusters
+  - AWS ECS/Fargate
+  - Azure App Service
+  - Bare-metal or virtual servers

+### 4. **Run Post-Deployment Checks**
+- **Health Checks:** Ensure the app is running correctly by hitting endpoints (e.g., `/health`).
+- **Smoke Tests:** Verify basic functionality in the deployed environment.

+### 5. **Notify the Team**
+- The CD system notifies the team about the deployment status:
+  - ✅ **Success:** Deployed successfully.
+  - ❌ **Failure:** Alerts are sent with diagnostic logs for troubleshooting.

+---

+## **Key Benefits of CI/CD**
+- **CI:** Catches integration issues early, maintains code quality, and ensures faster feedback loops.
+- **CD:** Automates deployment, reduces manual effort, and ensures reliable delivery to staging or production environments.

+With CI/CD, teams can iterate rapidly and maintain high software quality standards.